 Estrogen Preparations and Starting Doses

-There are many different estrogen options available, your Primary Care Provider will discuss these options with you to determine which is the best fit.
-As with all medications, it is important to follow the prescribed dosing and administration schedule.
+There are many different estrogen options available.
+Your Primary Care Provider will discuss these options with you to determine which is the best fit for you.
+As with all medications, it is important to take your medication as prescribed.

 It is also important to note that the starting doses of hormones will vary from one individual to the next based on health history, bloodwork results and desire for physical changes.
 The options are outlined below: